Logan1234321/Logan1234321/README.md

 ## Hello 🙂

-My name is Logan and this is my Resume 📰
+My name is Logan and this is the Home Page for my Resume 📰

 Capstone Project Page:
 https://github.com/Logan1234321/Logan1234321/blob/main/Capstone%20Project%20Page